By Justin Hayet

-For more information about volunteer opportunities in Ashkelon or to participate in an exciting local community art initiative to celebrate the Baltimore-Ashkelon Partnership, contact Rebecca Weinstock at email@example.com or 410-843-7566.
+For more information about volunteer opportunities in Ashkelon, contact Rebecca Weinstock at [email protected] or 410-843-7566.